jonathansayer/clothing_retailer/README.md

 The Code is written on a Rails framework.
 As much as working with Rails has made it a lot easier when working with the database, the website could have been built on a framework such as Sinatra to keep simplicity.
-At the moment the property of "quantity" is given to both "Products" and "Ordered_Products" but has different meanings for each model.
-In the Products model, the term is to denote the amount of the item in Stock.
-In the Ordered_Products, quantity denotes the amount in the basket.
-Ideally these would be two different terms.
 I will continue to work on these improvements and developing my front end skills.